 Acacia glaucoptera - Clay Wattle

 Native to Western Australia.
 A highly unusual acacia that can be used selectively as a ground cover in a small area.
 Growing to a little over 3 feet high, it has a sprawling habit; twisting branches clothed with continuously overlapping, flat pointed, gray-green leaves giving the appearance of a zigzagging stem (think of what is commonly depicted as a dragon's back).
 The new growth of this acacia is red or bronze; and in the cooler months the foliaged stems take on an almost purple tone.
 Large, rounded yellow flowers form along the stems in spring.
 Grows in full sun to light/filtered shade.
 Requires very good draining soil.
 A good plant for under open trees.
 Prune back if it becomes straggly looking.
 An oddity in the garden, it nevertheless, will always command a viewer's attention, wonderment and praise.
-(We are currently not growing this plant)
+Plant not currently in production

 Acacia iteaphylla - Willow Acacia